 Do you require a lawyer for an assault charge?
-We provide advice and representation at Court for assault, threat and stalking charges prosecuted under the Crimes Act 1958 Victoria.
+Get expert advice and representation from a Pascoe Criminal Law.

-The consequences of being found guilty for assault, threats, or stalking offences can vary greatly depending upon the seriousness of the circumstances of the alleged offending.
+Penalties will vary depending upon the severity of the assault.
+The consequences of being found guilty of assault, threats, or stalking offences can vary greatly depending upon the seriousness of the circumstances of the alleged offending.

 Some minor categories of assault are prosecuted under the Summary Offences Act 1966 (Vic).
 At the lowest end of seriousness are the offences of Common Assault and Aggravated Assault which are prosecuted under the Summary Offences Act 1966 (Vic).
 Other offences such as Stalking, Intentionally/Recklessly cause injury, and Make threat to kill are indictable offences and prosecuted under the Crimes Act 1958 (Vic).

-The seriousness of any particular allegation of assault will depend upon a number of factors.
-In sentencing an offender for an assault the Court will consider whether there are any aggravating features including:
+The seriousness of any allegation of assault will depend upon several factors.
+In sentencing an offender for an assault, the Court will consider whether there are any aggravating features including:

 Any assault which alleges an injury was sustained is an indictable offence and prosecuted under the Crimes Act 1958 (Vic).
 Under the Act, an ‘injury’ means: